thoughtbot/bitters/README.md

 ### Variables
 This houses all variables that are used, or will be used, in more than one file in your site.
 Variable names in Bitters that are used outside of the variables file start with `$base` to indicate that they are the most basic variables.

-### Grid settings
-Variables specifically created for [Neat](http://neat.bourbon.io) resets and breakpoints.
-To be used, these need to be imported separately from the rest of your base file above Neat in your main stylesheet.
-Otherwise just remove the file.

 ### Typography
 All type is based on `$base-font-size` which is set to 1em (16px) by default.
 The spacing around type is based on `$base-line-height` so as to keep a semi-baseline grid.
 All sizes are scaled up or down by a factor of `0.25`.